 Broadwater Parklands - The 2.6 kilometres of parklands hosts the city's popular sporting, community and cultural events such as the Gold Coast Marathon and the World Championship Triathlon.
 The Broadwater Parklands are also home to the Gold Coast Aquatic Centre.
-It was an important location for a range of sporting events and activities during the Gold Coast 2018 Commonwealth GamesTM.
+It was an important location for a range of sporting events and activities during GC2018.

 Gold Coast Chinatown - Chinatown creates a sense of community for the thousands of Asian students and tourists who visit the City every year.
 Its location at the core of Southport will attract people to the centre and a range of events will contribute to the cultural diversity of the city.